telus/tds-core/packages/Notification/Notification.md

 #### onExit

-Use the `onExit` prop to execute a function at the end of the `Notification` dismiss animation.
+Use the `onExit` prop to execute a function at the end of the `Notification` dismiss animation, when it has fully collapsed.
 The `onExit` prop must be used together with the `dismissible` and `dismissibleA11yLabel` props.

 ```jsx { "props": { "className": "docs_full-width-playground" } }
 <Notification